O. Henry’s classic tale of the wisest gifts of Christmas, brought to life by P.J. Lynch’s extraordinary art, is itself a gift to share and treasure.

 In a shabby New York flat, Della sobs as she counts the few coins she has saved to buy a Christmas present for her husband, Jim.
 A gift worthy of her devotion will require a great sacrifice: selling her long, beautiful hair.
 Jim, meanwhile, has made a sacrifice for Della that is no less difficult.
 As they exchange gifts on Christmas Eve, the discovery of what each has done fills them with despair, until they realize that the true gifts of Christmas can be found more readily in their humble apartment than in any fine store.
 O. Henry paints a masterly portrait of unfaltering love, a haven from the harsh world outside.
 The poignancy of his story is captured in P.J.
 Lynch’s eloquent art, wherein every glance, every gesture, tells a subtle truth.

-William Sydney Porter (1862-1910) published all of his work—a novel and some 300 short stories—under the pseudonym 0.
-Henry.
-His talent for vivid caricature, local tone, narrative agility, and compassion tempered by irony made him a vastly popular writer in… More about O. Henry
+O. Henry is the pseudonym of William Sydney Porter (1862–1910) and the name under which he published all of his work, which includes a novel and some 300 short stories.
+His talent for vivid caricature, local tone, narrative agility, and compassion… More about O. Henry